cloudsigma/cloudsigma-docs/drives.rst

 -------------

 Every drive has a ``storage_type`` on which they live and cannot be changed after creation.
-New drives by default go to ``dssd``, and :ref:`clones <drive_cloning>` go to the same medium as their origin, but this can be overriden by passing a ``storage_type`` parameter.
+New drives by default go to ``dssd``, and :ref:`clones <drive_cloning>` go to the same medium as their origin, but this can be overridden by passing a ``storage_type`` parameter.
 Allowed storage types can be different per location, so you should refer to the **drives** section of the :doc:`capabilities <capabilities>` call response, where each storage type is specified alongside with the minimum and maximum size of a single drive.

+Currently the following storage types are available:

+``dssd``
+    The UI name for ``dssd`` is "Distributed SSD".
+As the name implies, the storage uses high-performance SSD drives, which makes this storage type suitable for IO-sensitive applications.

+``zadara``
+    The UI name for ``zadara`` is "Scale-out Magnetic".
+Zadara storage is suitable for less IO sensitive applications, which require large amounts of storage, like hundreds of gigabytes or even terabytes.
+This storage is also cheaper per gigabyte than ``dssd``.

     .. versionadded:: Neon